 How To Correct Iron Deficiency

-Because foliar sprays are only a short term and somewhat temporary solution, it’s important to also supplement the growing medium in the case of an iron deficiency.
+Because foliar sprays are only a short term and somewhat temporary solution, it’s important to also supplement the growing medium.
 This can be done by amending the soil and other growing mediums with compost teas and organic compost.

 Both fertilizer products and compost teas can be diluted and applied to plants as a foliar spray, and also implemented as a feeding system at its roots.